St. Edmunds Newsletter – February 2023

 This month we celebrate our students and Catholic Schools.
-We are proud that St. Edmund’s provides opportunities for personal excellence in educational academic and extra-curricular activities.
+We are proud that St. Edmund’s provides opportunities for personal excellence in educational academic and extracurricular activities.
 With our philosophy of educating the whole child, the spiritual development of the children is integrated into all areas of the curriculum.
-We look forward to celebrating your child’s successes during our virtual Student Led Conferences on February 16th!

 We also thank you for sharing the good news about St. Edmund’s as we begin to meet new families who are looking forward to joining our special community in the upcoming school year.